A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents: Taxonomy of Memory in Foundation Agents

 In foundation agent architectures, procedural memory is typically reflected in the execution layer, where repeated action sequences, decision rules, or workflows shape how high-level decisions are carried out.
 Rather than being tied to a single memory substrate, such knowledge may be distilled from prior executions, learned through optimization, or shared across agents.
 As execution experience accumulates, short-lived action states can be consolidated into reusable skills or routines, allowing agents to execute tasks more consistently over long interaction horizons~\citep{fang2025memp}.

 The instantiation of procedural memory exhibits an evolution from explicit non-parametric templates toward implicit parametric neural policies through diverse mechanisms. {Experience distillation and metacognitive control} involve transforming historical trajectories into reusable schemes; for instance, From Experience to Strategy distills interactions into structured strategies~\citep{xia2025experience}, while Adapting Like Humans focuses on metacognitive routines for error correction at test time~\citep{li2025adapting}. {Learning optimization and policy refinement} emphasize the internalizing of skills into parametric weights; for example, Retroformer employs policy gradient optimization to refine agent actions~\citep{yaoretroformer}, and BREW enhances task-handling through continuous training and refinement~\citep{kirtania2025improving}. {Multi-agent coordination and shared practices} establish common operational norms in collaborative environments, as explored in Smarter Together, MetaGPT, and MIRIX~\citep{tablan2025smarter, hong2023metagpt, wang2025mirix}. {Workflow externalization and automation} transform complex operations into explicit automation templates, as seen in Agent Workflow Memory and LEGOMem~\citep{wangagent, han2025legomem}.
-Furthermore, self-evolving mechanisms in works like MemGen and ReasoningBank facilitate the accumulation of reasoning traces for long-term procedural evolution~\citep{zhang2025memgen, ouyang2025reasoningbank}.
-Finally, while work like Evaluating Long-Term Memory signals growing interest in assessment, procedural memory evaluation remains less standardized than fact-centric settings~\citep{terranova2025evaluating}.
+Furthermore, self-evolving mechanisms in works like MemGen and ReasoningBank facilitate the accumulation of reasoning traces for long-term procedural evolution~\citep{zhang2025memgen, ouyang2025reasoningbank}, while CoEvoSkills co-evolves a skill generator with a surrogate verifier so that skill packages can be refined without access to ground-truth tests~\citep{zhang2026coevoskills}.
+Finally, while work like Evaluating Long-Term Memory signals growing interest in assessment~\citep{terranova2025evaluating}, procedural memory evaluation is beginning to standardize around dedicated benchmarks that measure both the task-level utility of procedural knowledge and its transfer across tasks, roles, and models~\citep{li2026skillsbench,belikova2026after}.